abhishek8899/Blockchain-based-Course-Review-System/README.md

 ## Inmportant files with intricacies

-- Two servers run in parallel - one via ./node_server.py and other from ./run_app.py
+- Two servers run in parallel - one via `./node_server.py` and other from `./run_app.py`
 - Breifly, node_server.py deals with the blockchain part and handles all the transactions.
-- run_app.py is just to run a parallel server.
-All other details of the app get imported from the ./app directory.
+- `run_app.py` is just to run a parallel server.
+All other details of the app get imported from the `./app` directory.
-- ./app directory includes the database (we have used sqlite3 in our project)
+- `./app` directory includes the database (we have used **sqalachemy** in our project)
-- auth.py includes the multi-user authentication policies along with handling logins and sessions.
+- `auth.py` includes the multi-user authentication policies along with handling logins and sessions.
-- models.py includes the details of the database.
+- `models.py` includes the details of the database.
-- main.py includes the working of the web application, from introducing the login page to submit/mine/filter the reviews.
+- `main.py` includes the working of the web application, from introducing the login page to submit/mine/filter the reviews.
-- constants.py include the course names and in future it will also include the names of the static properties (like restaurant names in case of restaurant reviews).
+- `constants.py` include the course names and in future it will also include the names of the static properties (like restaurant names in case of restaurant reviews).

 ## Instructions to run